iivanu/Game-app/README.md

 Text Label and Text View.
 For using app, you need internet connection because app is fetching data from RAWG database.

+# Compatibility
+Game is compatible with iPhone and iPad devices.
+Tested on iOS 14.2 and XCode 12.2.
+Tested on iPhone Xs Max.

 # Usage
 The app has 3 screens: